Skip to main content

 The best time to visit Athens is April–June or September–October — the weather is warm and sunny without the brutal summer heat, the Acropolis crowds are manageable, and the city's cafés and outdoor restaurants are at their most enjoyable.
 Athens has a classic Mediterranean climate: hot, dry summers and mild, wet winters.
 July and August are the hottest months, with temperatures regularly exceeding 35–38°C — sightseeing the Acropolis in full summer sun is genuinely gruelling.
 Spring and autumn offer near-perfect conditions for exploring the ancient sites.

-Spring is widely regarded as Athens' finest season.
-March can still be cool at 12–15°C but by April the city blooms — wildflowers carpet the hillsides around the Acropolis, the light is golden and clear, and temperatures of 18–22°C make sightseeing a genuine pleasure.
-Greek Easter (dates vary — often April) is the most important event in the Greek Orthodox calendar: the midnight Anastasi (Resurrection) service, when candles are lit across the city and fireworks erupt, is extraordinarily moving and worth arranging a trip around.
-May is arguably the best month: temperatures reach a comfortable 24–27°C, the tourist season is building but not yet overwhelming, and the city is lush and alive.
+Spring is widely regarded as the best time to visit Athens.
+March can still be cool, and Athens weather follows a typical Mediterranean climate, with average temperatures around 12–15°C; by April the city blooms with blooming flowers, sunny days, and temperatures of 18–22°C that make sightseeing a genuine pleasure.
+Greek Orthodox Easter (dates vary — often April) is the most important event in the Greek Orthodox calendar: the midnight Anastasi (Resurrection) service, when candles are lit across the city and fireworks erupt, is extraordinarily moving, and Good Friday processions in the city are also worth seeing.
+The weeks leading up to Easter also bring local celebrations.
+May is arguably the best month: temperatures reach a comfortable 24–27°C, the tourist season is building but not yet overwhelming, and the city is lush and alive with smaller crowds than summer.
+Spring is one of the shoulder seasons and offers mild temperatures for sightseeing.
 The Athens Marathon (November, though registration is in spring) is the original marathon route from Marathon to the Olympic stadium.

-September is superb in Athens — the summer heat eases to a perfect 26–29°C, the tourist hordes thin dramatically after the first week, and the city takes on a golden, relaxed quality.
+September is superb in Athens — the summer heat eases to a perfect 26–29°C, the summer crowds thin dramatically after the first week, and the city takes on a golden, relaxed quality with lighter crowds.
 The Athens Epidaurus Festival continues into September with its finest performances.
-October brings even more comfortable temperatures of 20–24°C, and the Acropolis can be visited with minimal queuing — a stark contrast to July.
+October brings mild temperatures of 20–24°C, making it a great time for walking tours around the city, and the Acropolis can be visited with minimal queuing — a stark contrast to July.
 The autumn light on the ancient marble is extraordinary.
-November cools to 14–17°C and rainfall increases; it's less ideal for outdoor sightseeing but excellent for museum-focused visits and getting deep into Athens' neighbourhood life.
-Hotel prices drop significantly from October, making autumn the best value season.
+Fall also makes it easier to explore ancient ruins and other archaeological sites, including the Ancient Agora alongside the Acropolis.
+November cools to 14–17°C and rainfall increases; in late fall, it's less ideal for outdoor sightseeing but, as part of the off season, excellent for museum-focused visits, harvest season flavors, and getting deep into Athens' neighbourhood life with fewer crowds.
+Hotel prices drop significantly from October, making autumn the best value season, with lower costs and fair weather that still suits day trips and islands close to Athens.

-Athens in winter is genuinely underrated.
-Temperatures average 10–14°C — cold by Greek standards but mild by northern European norms — and rain falls regularly but rarely all day.
+Athens in winter is genuinely underrated, and the low season can be a smart time to visit for travelers who want more space and better value.
+Temperatures average 10–14°C — cold by Greek standards but mild by northern European norms — with cooler temperatures, mild weather, and January usually the coldest month; rain falls regularly but rarely all day.
 The Acropolis is often misty and atmospheric in winter light, and tourist numbers are at their lowest.
-December brings Christmas decorations to Syntagma Square and the shopping streets, and the Greek Orthodox Christmas (December 25th) is celebrated warmly.
-January and February are the quietest months — hotels are cheapest, the National Archaeological Museum can be visited almost alone, and the city's tavernas and cafés are at their most convivial.
+December brings the Christmas season to Syntagma Square and the shopping streets, with Christmas markets and plenty of Christmas spirit, and the Greek Orthodox Christmas (December 25th) is celebrated warmly.
+New year's eve celebrations also keep the city center lively.
+January and February are the quietest months — hotels are cheapest, with cheaper accommodation easier to find, the National Archaeological Museum and Acropolis Museum can be visited almost alone, and the city's tavernas and cafés are at their most convivial.
 Snow occasionally dusts Mount Hymettus overlooking the city.
-Winter is ideal for budget travellers who can tolerate the occasional grey day.
+For travelers planning to visit Athens on a budget, winter can be the best time to visit.

 Local Events and Festivals